DaxnGo/Solo-Leveling-Fansite/README.md

 2. Open the project in your preferred code editor

-3. View the website by opening `HTML/index.html` in a browser
+3. View the website by opening `index.html` in a browser

+## 🌐 Deployment

+### Deploying to Vercel

+1. Fork or clone this repository

+2. Sign up or log in to [Vercel](https://vercel.com/)

+3. Click "New Project" and import your repository

+4. Configure the project with these settings:

+   - **Framework Preset**: Other
+   - **Build Command**: `npm run build`
+   - **Output Directory**: `public`
+   - **Install Command**: `npm install`

+5. Click "Deploy" and wait for the build to complete

+6. Your site will be live at `https://your-project-name.vercel.app`

+### Fixing 404 Errors

+If you encounter 404 errors after deployment:

+1. Make sure your `vercel.json` file is correctly set up
+2. Check that file paths in HTML, CSS, and JavaScript files use the correct relative paths
+3. Redeploy your project after making changes

 ## 🔮 Improvement Roadmap

-- **JavaScript Integration**: Add interactive elements and animations
 - **Character Database**: Expand with more characters and detailed information
 - **Responsive Image Optimization**: Implement different image sizes for various devices
 - **Dark/Light Theme Toggle**: Allow users to switch between themes
 - **Gallery Section**: Add a dedicated image gallery for artwork
 - **Quiz Feature**: Implement an interactive quiz about Solo Leveling lore
+- **Backend Integration**: Add a simple backend for more dynamic content

 ## 💡 Contribution Guidelines